pundit-community/pundit-matchers/README.md

 user/record pairs based on application state.
 These variations should be organised into separate RSpec context blocks, as in the previous example.

-## Testing Multiple Actions
+## Testing For an Allow List of Permitted Actions

-To test multiple actions at once the `permit_actions` and `forbid_actions` matchers can be used.
-Both matchers accept an array of actions as a parameter.
+As of Pundit Matchers 2.1, the recommended approach is to use an explicit allow list of actions permitted by the policy (`permit_only_actions`) which will cause the test to fail if other actions in the policy are not forbidden.

+Using allow lists ensures for comprehensiveness so that any actions that shouldn't be permitted don't slip through the cracks in practice, for example due to developer oversight.
+The [OWASP Top 10 - 2021][owasp-top-10] recommends that access control enforces policy so that users cannot act outside of their intended permissions.
+It was discovered that 94% of applications that were tested had some form of [broken access control][broken-access-control] with an average incidence rate of 3.81%.

-In the following example, visitors can only view articles, while administrators can also create and update articles.
+The following example tests a policy that authorises visitors to view articles only, while administrators can create and update articles (but are forbidden from deleting them):

 ```ruby
 require 'rails_helper'